Understanding IBS Symptoms

 Some fiber supplements that are used to fight constipation or diarrhea can also exacerbate the problem as they ferment inside us and give off the gas.

-Nausea isn’t considered to be a core symptom of IBS, so you can certainly be diagnosed with IBS without ever having it, but quite a lot of people find that feeling sick is sometimes part of the deal.
+Nausea is not considered to be a core symptom of IBS, so you can certainly be diagnosed with IBS without ever having it, but quite a lot of people find that feeling sick is sometimes part of the deal.

 This might be because of constipation and feeling over-full, a part of bloating, or a side effect from a medication you are taking.
 Although nausea is relatively common in IBS sufferers, vomiting itself is not a typical symptom and would need investigating further.